firsttris/mfrc522-rpi/README.md

 MFRC522 is integrated in all types of <b>13.56MHz RFID</b> passive contactless communication methods and protocols.

 It uses the ISO14443 specification to communicate to MIFARE cards (also known as <b>NTAG, NFC</b>) [MIFARE wiki](https://en.wikipedia.org/wiki/MIFARE) [ISO14443 wiki](https://de.wikipedia.org/wiki/ISO/IEC_14443)

 ## Features

 - Read uid & card memory
 - Write card memory & card key

 ## Enable SPI

 The SPI master driver is disabled by default on Raspbian.
 To enable it, use raspi-config, or ensure the line dtparam=spi=on isn't commented out in /boot/config.txt, and reboot.
 If the SPI driver was loaded, you should see the device /dev/spidev0.0

 [more info](https://www.raspberrypi.org/documentation/hardware/raspberrypi/spi/README.md)

 ## Install

-Install the latest version via npm:
+Install the node version 8 (Only) via npm.
+Since the latest version using different function parameter for compiling the module it will not run with the latest version.
+NVM is a nice recommendation for this issue:

-*Can only be installed on rpi, through dependency to wiring-pi*
+_Can only be installed on rpi, through dependency to wiring-pi_

 [![npm version](https://badge.fury.io/js/mfrc522-rpi.svg)](https://badge.fury.io/js/mfrc522-rpi)

 ```
 npm install mfrc522-rpi
 ```

 ## Usage

 ```